Skip to content

 // In your webhook handler

-app.post('/tusky-webhook', (req, res) => {
+app.post('/opentusk-webhook', (req, res) => {

-const signature = req.headers['x-tusky-signature'] as string;
+const signature = req.headers['x-opentusk-signature'] as string;

 if (!verifyWebhook(JSON.stringify(req.body), signature, WEBHOOK_SECRET)) {